HendrikReh/dspy-multi-agent/README.md

 # DSPy Multi-Agent System

-A production-ready multi-agent system built with DSPy that coordinates research and writing agents to produce comprehensive articles on any topic.
+A multi-agent system built with DSPy that coordinates research and writing agents to produce comprehensive articles on any topic.

 ## Features